wehlutyk/thesis/content/1-introduction-3-cogsoc.md

 each generation actively modifies the cognitive environment in which its offspring grows, creating environmental supports and even whole pedagogical institutions for the development of specific cognitive and problem-solving capacities.
 Thus the notion of niche construction, when additionally looked at under the light of the plasticity of development, is a powerful concept to understand the complex interactions between genetic and cultural evolutions.

-In sum, the Extended Evolutionary Synthesis offers a natural framework for the study of cultural and non-cultural aspects of evolution, and the gene-culture co-evolution framework underlying Standard Cultural Evolution and Cultural Attraction Theory integrates well with it [@sterelny_cultural_2017].
+In sum, the Extended Evolutionary Synthesis offers a natural framework for the study of cultural and non-cultural aspects of evolution, and the gene-culture co-evolution framework underlying Standard Cultural Evolution and Cultural Attraction Theory integrates well with it [@sterelny_cultural_2017].^[
-^[Note also that the communities developing these approaches overlap partially.
+Note also that the communities developing these approaches overlap partially.
 Marcus Feldman, in particular, is an important contributor to both Niche Construction Theory and Standard Cultural Evolution.
 ]
 Indeed, the Extended Evolutionary Synthesis is capable of integrating a non-opinionated notion of culture as part of the organism-environment system under study, and the task at hand then becomes that of the gene-culture co-evolution approach, presented above: